What is a planning performance agreement?

 Where a PPA is agreed, the Council will instruct a Planning Case Officer who will manage the Council’s Project Team and co-ordinate the PPA with the applicant throughout the PPA Programme.

-PPA fees
+PPA and PID fees

 The PPA Application Categories and Cost Schedule (PDF) sets out fees for each category of application on the basis that this serves as guidance in discussion with the applicant.
-The final cost of the PPA will be subject to discussions regarding the more detailed nature of the Application, Programme, and resources required.
+The final cost of the PPA will be subject to discussions regarding the more detailed nature of the application, programme, and resources required.

-At the discretion of the Council, the Council may need to instruct eternal consultants on discipline matters not within the Council but required to make an assessment of an Application.
+At the discretion of the Council, the Council may need to instruct eternal consultants on discipline matters not within the Council but required to make an assessment of an application.
 The Council will discuss such costs with the applicant, and if in agreement, the Council will instruct the external consultant accordingly.
 All costs for the external consultant will be invoiced through the Council.

 The fees and costs presented in the PPA are exclusive of VAT which will be applied at the appropriate level at the time of invoicing.